JamiCode/JamiCode/README.md

 # Hi there! 👋 I'm Jamike

-I'm a full-stack developer in the United Arab Emirates, passionate about crafting robust and scalable software solutions.Specialized in fullstack web development
+I'm a full-stack developer in the United Arab Emirates, passionate about engineering web applications and mobile applications.
+I see coding as a fun sport.
 ## Skills & Tools

 - **Programming Languages**: Java, JavaScript, Python